 Watermelon is the juiciest fruit, with 91.45% water.
 So to follow our watermelon juice recipe, you might not even need a juicer.

-It’s yet another juice recipe for summer, and you’re going to love it.
+It’s yet another juice recipe for summer and National Beverage Day (May 6), and you’re going to love it.

 How To Make Watermelon Juice Without A Juicer